-Low code platforms allow for example that templates can be created in minutes instead of days.
+For example, low-code platforms allow that templates can be created in minutes instead of days.
 This allows the department to immediately test the fully functional applications with their use cases and give their feedback.
-This instant feedback process makes department employees feel to be a fully integrated member of the development process.
+This instant feedback process makes department employees feel to be fully integrated members of the development process.

 Agile Software Development Using Low Code

 Low code offers clear advantages for agile software development – so many, in fact, that these advantages merit point-by-point exploration.

 Goodbye to Mockups and Click Dummies